- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 20/2100Z to 21/2100Z: Solar activity has been at moderate levels for the past 24 hours.
-The largest solar event of the period was a M1 event observed at 20/2328Z from Region 2685 (S10E85).
-There are currently 1 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 20/2100Z to 21/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 0 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (22 Oct, 23 Oct, 24 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (22 Oct, 23 Oct, 24 Oct).

 IIA.
 Geophysical Activity Summary 20/2100Z to 21/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 485 km/s at 21/2040Z.
-Total IMF reached 12 nT at 21/1325Z.
-The maximum southward component of Bz reached -7 nT at 21/1215Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 3951 pfu.
+Solar wind speed reached a peak of 367 km/s at 21/0658Z.
+Total IMF reached 6 nT at 20/2110Z.
+The maximum southward component of Bz reached -4 nT at 21/0830Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 132 pfu.

 III.
 Event probabilities 22 Oct-24 Oct